Nicolaus Zinzendorf: Theology

 He taught that the Savior had a relationship with each believer, but a different level of relationship with the Gemeinde.
 Decisions on interpretation of Scripture were to be made communally, not individually.
 He believed it was the Gemeinde, not the ecclesiastical and political institution, that was truly the Church of Jesus Christ.

 His famous preaching of the redemption through the blood of Christ, followed a change of opinion around 1734/35, the years before it was suspected he had adhered to the opposite doctrines of Johann Conrad Dippel.

+Nicolaus Zinzendorf taught that "We are sanctified wholly the moment we are justified, and are neither more nor less holy to the day of our death; entire sanctification and justification being in one and the same instant."

 More scandalously, he had his secret or half-public doctrines, most notably of the "Holy marriage" or "Marriage-Sacrament".
 In his first big song-book, "Sammlung Geist- und lieblicher Lieder", Herrnhut 1731, in the preface p.
-16, he states a holy marriage as a sacrament together with the baptism and Lord's Supper.
+16, he states a holy marriage is a sacrament together with the baptism and Lord's Supper.
 This means that man and wife who live in such a marriage are sinless.
 The doctrines of this were especially given out to the married couples of the congregation in the count's speeches, notably in his 1747 edited: "Oeffentliche Gemeinreden", 2.
 Vols., and in the 1755 at Frankfurt and Leipzig published (by a local Saxon clergyman who had got hold of the manuscript): "Haupt-Schlüssel zum herrnhutischen Ehe-Sacrament".